 The Vancouver Learning Guide is your destination to discover free non-formal learning events in Vancouver.

-We operate 24 community centres around the city.
+We operate 24 community centres.
 Find out where they are and what programs and services they offer.

 Healthy City Action Plan 2015 - 2018